 Geography and topography

 While they might look quite close on a map, the Seychelles and the Maldives are more than 2,000-kilometres apart.
 For example, Africa is the Seychelles’ nearest landmass, located over 1,000-kilometres east, whereas the Maldives’ nearest landmass is India, just 300-kilometres to the north.
-The countries’ different geographical locations has influenced the island cultures and means the predominant weather patterns are markedly different.
+The two countries’ different geographical locations has influenced the island cultures and means the predominant weather patterns are markedly different.

 With nearly 1,200 islands spread over 26 atolls and 90,000 square kilometres of ocean, the Maldives is one of the most geographically dispersed countries in the world.
 But, despite its impressive size, this country boasts less than 300-square kilometres of land in total!
 The Seychelles, on the other hand, is home to just over 100 islands, spanning more than a million square kilometres of ocean.
 With over 450-square kilometres of land, it’s still a tiny country – but it dwarfs the Maldives by comparison.